Senkaku Islands dispute: Incidents at or near the islands

 On some occasions, ships and planes from various Chinese and Taiwanese government and military agencies have entered the disputed area.
 In addition to the cases where they escorted fishing and activist vessels as described above, there have been other incursions.
 In an eight-month period in 2012, over forty maritime incursions and 160 aerial incursions occurred.
 For example, in July 2012, three Chinese patrol vessels entered the disputed waters around the islands.
 On 13 December 2012, a Chinese government aircraft entered Japanese-controlled airspace for the first time since records began in 1958, following months of incursions by Chinese surface vessels.
 The Japan Air Self-Defense Force scrambled eight F-15 fighters and an airborne early warning aircraft in response to the Chinese flight.
 The Japanese government made a formal diplomatic protest to China.

 The most direct confrontation to date between the countries' official vessels occurred in September 2012.
 Seventy five Taiwanese fishing vessels were escorted by ten Taiwanese Coast Guard vessels to the area, and the Taiwanese Coast Guard ships clashed with Japanese Coast Guard ships.
 Both sides fired water cannons at each other and used LED lights and loudspeakers to announce their respective claims to the islands.

 Military escalation continued in 2013.
 The two sides sent fighter airplanes to monitor ships and other planes in the area.
 In February, Japanese Defense Minister Itsunori Onodera revealed that a Chinese frigate had locked weapons-targeting radar onto a Japanese destroyer and helicopter on two occasions in January.
 The Chinese Jiangwei II class frigate and the Japanese destroyer were three kilometers apart, and the crew of the latter went to battle stations.
-The Chinese state media responded that their frigates had been engaged in routine training at the time.
+Chinese state media responded that their frigates had been engaged in routine training at the time.
 In May 2013, a warship flotilla from North Sea Fleet deployed from Qingdao for training exercises western North Pacific Ocean.
 In October 2013 the Chinese Ministry of Defense responded to reports that if Chinese drones entered what Japan considered its territory Japan might shoot them down by declaring that China would consider such an action an "act of war."
 State-controlled media in China warned that "a war looms following Japan's radical provocation" while expressing confidence that "China's comprehensive military power... is stronger than Japan's."
 USN Captain James Fanell has claimed that Mission Action 2013 was a dress rehearsal for a PLA seizure of the islands.